Employer Alliance sets Oct. 12 for 2017 workplace/DV conference

 Conference content should be applicable for human resource professionals’ certification credits.
 Faith groups and non-profits attending will get a certificate of completion from the Memphis Employers Alliance against Domestic Violence and Baptist Memorial Health Care.

-All who donate at least $150 will be listed in the conference agenda and receive the newsletter.
+All who donate at least $150 will be listed in the conference agenda and receive the quarterly newsletter.

-Future two-hour VHVW workshops will receive certificates of completion from the alliance.
+Future two-hour VHVW workshops will receive certificates of completion from the Alliance.

 Deborah M. Clubb is executive director of the Memphis Area Women’s Council and co-presenter with Dr. Carol Danehower of “Violence at Home.
 Victims at Work.” workshops.